gditzler/eces436-week1/assignment/README.md

     % test the naive bayes classifier

-    % measure the error (% of incorrect predictions on the test data) end disp(mean(error));
+    % measure the error (% of incorrect predictions on the test data)

+    % compute the area under the ROC curve end disp(mean(error));

+  % plot the ROC curve from the last fold (do not average ROC curves)
 ```

+Publish your Matlab script with your name, comments, code, and figures.
+Please Publish as a pdf file.